 “That’s what the purpose of the Fishbone diagram is.
-It helps us to first list down all the suspected causes and them guide us in finding out the root cause.
+It helps us first list down all the suspected causes and guide us in finding out the root cause.
 The beauty of the tool is that it makes thinking easier by splitting it into categories”.

 The 6Ms of Fishbone